HaoWang95/selftaught-note/Spring/repositories.md

 We can apply these annotations selectively depending on which information we want to capture.

-We can also use domain class to implement the Auditable interface.
+We can also use domain class to implement the Auditable interface.(ToDo)